Dr Bjarne Wernicke-Olesen

-Two recent books are The Importance of Religion: Meaning and Action in Our Strange World (Oxford: Blackwell, 2013) and The Truth Within: A History of Inwardness in Christianity, Hinduism and Buddhism (Oxford University Press, 2014).
-Developing from the comparative interests of these books, he is currently working on a project on religion and the philosophy of life as well as developing closer textual work on a Sanskrit text called the Netratantra.
+Two recent books are The Truth Within: A History of Inwardness in Christianity, Hinduism and Buddhism (2014) and Religion and the Philosophy of Life (2019).
+Developing from the comparative interests of these books, he is currently working on a translation and critical edition of the Netratantra.
 He is general series editor of the Oxford History of Hinduism.

 Researcher and Co-Manager

 Silje is an Assistant Professor at Oslo Metropolitan University and PhD scholar at the Department for the Study of Religion at Aarhus University.
-She is currently co-manager of the Śākta Traditions project.
+She is currently co-manager of the Śākta Traditions research programme.

-Silje is also interested in medieval yoga traditions and has worked on the Netratantra, the Kubjikāmātatantra and the Haṭhapradīpikā with other members of the Śākta Traditions project.
+Silje is also interested in medieval yoga traditions and has worked on the Netratantra, the Kubjikāmātatantra and the Haṭhapradīpikā with other members of the Śākta Traditions research programme.